Changepoint Detection: An Analysis of the Central England Temperature Series: Structural Change Models

+When comparing models via BIC (or any other model selection criterion), one computes the BIC statistic for all fitted models and chooses the one with the smallest BIC score.
+Differences between BIC values can give a sense of uncertainty between different model fits.
+The ``posterior model probabilities" of \cite{Burnham_Anderson_2004} can further highlight differences.
+Elaborating, we label the compared models as $g_i, (i=1, \ldots , R)$ and let $\Delta BIC_i$ denote the difference between the BIC score of model $g_i$ and the model having the smallest BIC score.
+The posterior model probabilities of \cite{Burnham_Anderson_2004} are

+Then $p_i$ is the inferred probability that model $g_i$ is the quasi-true model in the model set under a prior where all $R$ models are equally likely (prior probabilities are $1/R$ for each model).
+These BIC posterior model probabilities highlight uncertainties in our model comparisons.

-The BIC penalty is proportional to the number model parameters.
-In contrast, the MDL penalty is more complex in form, also accounting for the changepoint location times $\tau_1, \ldots, \tau_m$.
-The MDL penalty depends on the form of $f$ and is rooted in information theory, which quantifies the computer memory needed to store model specifications (the best model uses the minimal space).
-MDL penalties have proven useful in changepoint detection \citep{Davis_etal_2006, Li_Lund_2012}).
-Other climate penalty literature for changepoint tasks includes \cite{Caussinus_Mestre_2004}.
-Our penalized likelihood objective functions for structural changes are summarized in Table \ref{tab:all_penalized_lik_obj}.
-When $m=0$, the MDL penalty is zero in all cases since no shift parameters enter the model.
+In contrast to the BIC penalty, the MDL penalty is more complex in form, also accounting for the changepoint location times $\tau_1, \ldots, \tau_m$.
+The MDL penalty depends on the form of $f$ and is rooted in information theory, quantifying the computer memory needed to store the model (good fitting models use minimal space).
+MDL penalties have previously proven useful in changepoint detection \citep{Davis_etal_2006, Li_Lund_2012}).
+Posterior model probabilities are not available for the MDL information criterion.
+Other penalties used in the climate literature for changepoint problems include those in \cite{Caussinus_Mestre_2004}.